 • BEST SUBSTITUTE: Double-concentrated tomato paste.

-• Dried red lentils: We use this dried variety of red lentils to make this lentil recipe.
+• Red lentils: We use this dried variety of red lentils to make this lentil recipe.
 They are easy to cook, widely available, and nutritious.

-• Bulgur: Use “fine bulgur,” or substitute with cooked quinoa for a gluten-free option.
-(See “Ingredient Spotlight” below for more information.)
+• Bulgur: Use “fine or extra fine bulgur,” or substitute with cooked quinoa for a gluten-free option.

-• Pul biber: Also known as Aleppo pepper, pul biber is one of the most-used spices in Turkish cuisine.
-You’ll always find a small pot of it next to the salt and black pepper for everyday seasoning on our tables.
+• Spices: Salt and black pepper perk up the flavor, while cumin and Aleppo pepper add a warming quality.
+You’ll always find a small pot of Aleppo pepper, also known as pul biber, next to the salt on Turkish tables tables.
 It has a mild, pleasant heat and a warm, smoky taste that adds depth of flavor.
+The best substitute here is Urfa biber or red pepper flakes.

 • Pomegranate molasses (optional): Pomegranate molasses is a much-loved condiment in southern Turkish cuisine, made from fresh pomegranate juice reduced to a thick, rich molasses.
 Its naturally sweet and tangy flavor is fantastic in salads, dips, and marinades.